hysaryn/TravelPlaces_FullStackWebsite/README.md

 # TravelPlaces Full Stack Website

 Welcome to the TravelPlaces Full Stack Website!
-This project comprises both frontend and backend components to create a comprehensive platform for managing travel destinations and user accounts.
+This platform integrates both frontend and backend components, enabling users to log their visited destinations and explore places recorded by other users.

 ## Getting Started